Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: supplementary material

-\textbf{\textit{Trained agents}}: In the following paragraphs, we address the remaining two questions.
-In Figures~\ref{fig:ben_lbf_algo} and~\ref{fig:ben_smac_algo}, we compare the performance of the Align attack against MAPPO and QMIX agents.
-To normalize the results across tasks, the y-axis shows the percentage drop of the return caused by injecting adversarial perturbations, relative to the benign rewards.
+We provide the following additional results \begin{itemize} \item Performance across different MARL algorithms: In the main paper, we reported attacks against MAPPO agents.
+In Figures \ref{fig:ben_lbf_algo} and \ref{fig:ben_smac_algo} we compare the performance of our attack against MAPPO and QMIX.
 Both figures show that our approach works for both policy-based and value-based algorithms.
 On the LBF benchmark, the performance is nearly identical.
-For SMAC, however, the Align attack tends to be more impactful on QMIX agents at higher $\epsilon$ values.

-\textbf{\textit{Data collection}}: In Figure\ref{fig:ben_all_data}, we evaluate the Align attack while varying the number of collected data used to train the neural network $f_\theta$.
-We examined datasets ranging from collecting 1,000 steps (1k, in blue) to 100,000 steps (100k, in brown).
-Surprisingly, the results show that only a few samples are needed for a successful attack, as there is no noticeable difference when using larger datasets.
-This provides a significant advantage to the adversary: collecting large amounts of data may compromise the stealthiness of the attack and can be costly.
-Furthermore, requiring less data reduces the storage and computational burden during training, significantly lowering the costs of executing the attack.

-\textbf{\textit{Network architecture}}: Figure~\ref{fig:ben_all_net} compares the performance of the Align attack across different neural architectures.
-Across all three benchmarks, the RNN architecture often performs best, especially on the RWARE benchmark, where the gap between the RNN and the other networks is significant.
-The performance of the MLP and the Transformer network is comparable.
-However, given that MLPs are faster to train than the Transformer (as the MLP only has 3 hidden layers), they offer a better cost-performance trade-off.
-RNNs also have this advantage, as we use shallow variants with only one or two recurrent layers.
-Although we experimented with deeper and more complex neural architectures, we did not notice any noticeable improvements in performance.

-\textbf{\textit{PGD and FGSM}}: We investigate the impact of the number of steps $K$ used in our algorithm.
-We are particularly interested in the scenario where $K=1$, which corresponds to using FGSM, to assess whether PGD is necessary for effective performance.
-Figure~\ref{fig:ben_all_K} compares the performance for different values of $K \in \{1, 5, 10\}$.
-A notable observation is that FGSM alone is sufficient to achieve satisfactory results.
-This is very important from a practical perspective: an increasing number of iterations means that we need more time to generate the perturbations, whereas a single-step method like FGSM enables fast computation.
-Given that 1 iteration is enough, this will help us implement faster attacks, especially in real-time scenarios.
+For SMAC, however, the Align attack tends to be more impactful on QMIX agents at higher $\epsilon$ values. \item Additional results for targeted align attacks: in Figures \ref{fig:ben_smac_light_all} \ref{fig:ben_rware_light_all}, \ref{fig:ben_lbf_light_all} we show the performance of targeted align attack for all the environments. \item Additional result for the combination of align attack for selection and Hadamard attack for perturbation: Tables \ref{tab:ben_lbf_targh_all}, \ref{tab:ben_rware_targh_all}, \ref{tab:ben_smac_targh_all} present the effect of selecting agents using align a-network $f_{\theta}$ and using Hadamard perturbations for all the 22 environments. \item Additional results on episode length: Table \ref{tab:ben_lbf_episodelength_all} shows the impact of Align attack on the episode lengths of all LBF tasks. \end{itemize}